 Adrienne Beacham is a Maine artist, textile designer, and food/cooking enthusiast.

-Growing up as a 90's kid, Adrienne was enchanted by Lisa Frank, the Ninja Turtles, Pokemon, Gargoyles (she still misses her Goliath sneakers), and her creepy crawler oven.
+Growing up as a 90's kid, Adrienne was enchanted by Lisa Frank, the Ninja Turtles, Pokemon, her creepy crawler oven, and the great outdoors.
 An anxious child, she had too many stuffed animals to count.
 One was always with her, and each had its own distinctive personality and approach to calming her nerves.
 Much of Adrienne's artwork today pulls on these nostalgic vibes as she attempts to re-create the magic of her childhood and excite similar feelings in her viewers.

 Adrienne has a passion for strange creatures, bright colors, organic patterns, and scribbling.
 She loves working with materials of all kinds, and is endlessly fascinated by the translation of ideas into physical form.